 Mr. Corti has been a director of Activision Blizzard since December 2003.
 Mr. Corti has more than 25 years of experience at Avon Products.
 Mr. Corti joined Avon Products’ tax department as a tax associate in 1976 and held positions of increasing responsibility in the company’s finance department throughout his tenure there, including serving as an executive vice president and the chief financial officer of Avon Products from 1998 until he retired from the chief financial officer role in November 2005 and as an executive vice president in March 2006.
 Mr. Corti has served on the board of directors of Bacardi Limited since June 2006.
 In addition, Mr. Corti served as a member of the board of directors of Avon Products Foundation since 1998 and as its chairman from 2006 to 2015, and has served as a member of the Manhattan Chapter of the Cystic Fibrosis Foundation since January 2012, where he serves as the president of the board.
 In addition, he was a director of ING Direct from January 2008 until January 2012.
 Mr. Corti holds a B.A. degree in accounting from Queens College and an M.B.A. degree in taxation from St. John’s University.
 Mr. Corti is also a certified public accountant.

-Mr. Kelly has held various positions of responsibility with Activision Blizzard since 1991, including serving as a director of the Company since July 1995, the Co-Chairman of our Board from October 1998 until October 2013 and the Chairman of our Board since that time.
+Mr. Kelly has held various positions of responsibility with Activision Blizzard since 1991, including serving as a director of the Company since July 1995, the co-chairman of our Board from October 1998 until October 2013 and as chairman of our Board since 2013.
+In addition, Mr. Kelly is the co-founder of the Call of Duty Endowment and the founder and chairman of the Juvenile Diabetes Cure Alliance.
 Mr. Kelly holds a B.A. degree in accounting from Rutgers University and a J.D. degree from Fordham University School of Law.

 Mr. Kotick has been a Director and Chief Executive Officer of Activision, Inc. since February 1991 until July 2008, when he became Chief Executive Officer of Activision Blizzard in connection with the combination of Activision and Vivendi Games.